yarakyrychenko/yarakyrychenko/README.md

 ### Hi there! 👋

-I'm an incoming PhD student in Psychology at the University of Cambridge and a Gates Scholar.
-I like using data science / nlp techniques to answer questions in social psychology.
-I'm particualrly interested in intergroup conflict and how social identities develop over time through offline and online experiences.
+I'm an incoming PhD student in Psychology at [the University of Cambridge](https://www.cam.ac.uk) and a [Gates Scholar](https://www.gatescambridge.org).
+I like using data science / NLP techniques to answer questions in social psychology.
+I'm particualrly interested in intergroup conflict, misinformation, polarization and social identity formation through offline and online experiences.

 🇺🇦 Right now I'm working on a lot of projects relating to the Ukraine-Russia war and identity narratives on social media.